The learning environment

 Children are physically active.
 The learning environment is large and includes an onsite Willow School and Rainbow Garden created during lockdown.
 Our Willow School provides yet another opportunity for holistic learning which includes Social, Physical, Intellectual, Communication, Emotional and Spiritual.
 We are delighted our youngest children are cultivating a love for the outdoors through their Willow School sessions, which is so important for future physical and mental wellbeing, including respect for and care of the environment.

 All reception children have 1 hour of PE a week taught by the class teacher and a PE session taught by our Cross Bar coaches.
+In addition to the physical opportunities available in Nursery, the nursery children use the school hall weekly for physical activity.

 Video tours are available of Nursery and Reception by clicking the links on the front page of the website.